 Your Right to a Yaz Lawsuit, Yasmin Lawsuit, or Ocella Lawsuit

 Thousands of lawsuits have already been filed against the manufacturers of Yaz, Yasmin, and Ocella.
-The U.S. Food and Drug Administration (FDA) found the advertising campaign for these pills to be false and misleading advertising campaign, and have been linked to serious health risks above and beyond those posed by other pills on the market.
-Yaz, Yasmin, and Ocella are the only oral contraceptives to use a new type of progestin called drospirenone, which has been shown to dangerously increase the risk of blood clots.
+The U.S. Food and Drug Administration (FDA) found the advertising campaign for these pills to be false and misleading.
+Medical studies have also linked this line of contraceptives to serious health risks beyond the risks posed by other birth control pills.
+Yaz, Yasmin, and Ocella are the only oral contraceptives to use a new type of progestin called drospirenone, which has been shown to dangerously increase the risk of blood clots and related side effects.

-If you or a loved one experienced a stroke, pulmonary embolism (PE), deep vein thrombosis (DVT), blood clots, or another adverse health condition after taking these pills, you may have significant legal rights.
+If you or a loved one experienced a stroke, pulmonary embolism (PE), deep vein thrombosis (DVT) or other blood clot injuries after taking these pills, you may have significant legal rights.
 To find out now if you have grounds to file a Yaz lawsuit, Yasmin lawsuit, or Ocella lawsuit, call us at (888) 824-5105 or send a message using our brief online form.

 Legal Basis for Filing Yaz lawsuits, Yasmin lawsuits, and Ocella lawsuits

-Yaz, manufactured by Bayer, is the most popular birth control pill in the United States.
+Yaz, manufactured by Bayer, was reported to be the most popular birth control pill in the United States.
 In 2008, sales of Yaz totaled $616 million and captured 18 percent of the U.S. market share, while sales of its predecessor, Yasmin, totaled $383 million and claimed 11 percent of the U.S. market share.
 Sales reached $781 million by 2009.
 Other reports have stated that Yaz sales reached nearly $2 billion per year after its release on the market in 2006.

-This popularity, however, was built on a false and deceptive marketing campaign by the drug's manufacturer.
-We now know that Yaz, its precursor Yasmin, and generic form Ocella can pose a three-fold increase in the risk of blood clots when compared to other oral contraceptives.
-Evidence also suggests the manufacturers failed to warn patients and their doctors of these known risks while continuing to market the drugs as safe and effective.
+This popularity, however, is alleged to have been built on a false and deceptive marketing campaign by the drug's manufacturer.
+Independent medical studies now show that Yaz, its precursor Yasmin, and generic form Ocella can pose a three-fold increase in the risk of blood clots when compared to other oral contraceptives.
+Evidence also suggests the manufacturers failed to warn patients and their doctors of this known risk while continuing to market the drugs as safe and effective.

 Yaz Lawsuit Alleges False Advertising and Failure to Warn Consumers